php-fig/fig-standards/proposed/http-client/http-client-meta.md

 #### Why "sendRequest"?

-The method signature `ClientInterface::sendRequst(RequstInterface $request): ResponseInterface` could be considered to be a bit too verbose.
-An initial idea would be to name it `ClientInterface::send(RequstInterface $request): ResponseInterface`.
+The method signature `ClientInterface::sendRequest(RequestInterface $request): ResponseInterface` could be considered to be a bit too verbose.
+An initial idea would be to name it `ClientInterface::send(RequestInterface $request): ResponseInterface`.
 That would cause issues when major HTTP client libraries will implement the `ClientInterface` because most of them already have defined a function `send`.
-To allow those libraries implement `ClientInterface` without breaking backward compatibility we simply renamed it `sendReqeust`.
+To allow those libraries implement `ClientInterface` without breaking backward compatibility we simply renamed it `sendRequest`.

 ### Background